ejade42/ggDNAvis/README.md

-The hydroxymethylation locations are the same as the methylation locations (as they have both been assessed at all CpG sites), but the probabilites are different.
+The hydroxymethylation locations are the same as the methylation locations (as they have both been assessed at all CpG sites), but the probabilities are different.
 This should work for any modification type in the MM and ML tags, though it has only been tested for `C+m?` CG methylation and `C+h?` CG hydroxymethylation.